Skip to main content

 Add a custom editor to the view of the target model.

-1. In the Model Navigator, select the target model for which you want to display the custom editor.
+1. Select the target model where you want to display the custom editor in the Model Navigator.

 2. Select [Add View] from the context menu.

-3. The custom editor you added will be displayed among the view suggestions, labeled [Custom Editor].
+3. The embedded custom editor will appear in the view addition candidates under the name [Custom Editor].
 Select it and add the view.

-4. Switch to the view you added in the main editor to view and edit the target model with the added custom editor.
+4. Switch to the added view in the main editor, and you can view and edit the target model with the embedded custom editor.

 Reference

-When registering a custom UI, you specify the display position of a custom navigator or custom inspector using a double value.
 Next Design's standard navigators and inspectors are assigned an ID and a unique value.
-The smaller the value, the further to the left they will be displayed on the screen.
-To display them to the right of a specific navigator or inspector, specify a value that is 1 greater than the value of that navigator or inspector.
+The smaller the value, the further to the left they are displayed on the screen.
+Therefore, to display a navigator or inspector to the right of a specific navigator or inspector, specify a value that is the value of that navigator or inspector + 1.

-The following are the display position values for Next Design's standard navigators and inspectors.
+The following shows the display position values for Next Design's standard navigators and inspectors.

 NavigatorIDValue